eorland/BiG_size_finder/README.md

 Two of them ([Self Edge](https://www.selfedge.com/) and [Blue Owl](https://www.blueowl.us/)) have their own tools for you to enter your desired measurements and they search their inventory for the closest matches to your ideal jean.
 On the other hand, I did not notice that Blue in Green (BiG) had one, so I made a tool to do just that.

-*This is a bare bones, web-scrapper which looks at the products on their site, records the relevent information about each product and its size run, and return the jeans with the closest matches to your size criteria.*
+*This is a bare bones, web-scraper which looks at the products on their site, records the relevent information about each product and its size run, and return the jeans with the closest matches to your size criteria.*

 Note: This tool is meant as a proof-of-concept and is only functional so long as the structure of the webpage holds.
 This may change at any time.
 I have no affiliation with BiG